NewSong: Early history

 NewSong recorded three custom albums independently.
-In 1982, they signed on with Covenant Records, and released-The Son In My Eyes the next year.
+In 1982, they signed on with Covenant Records, and released The Son In My Eyes that year.
 In 1984, they signed a contract with Canaan Records, a branch of CCM label giant Word Records and released The Word.
 NewSong continued to stay with Word Records until 1991 when they signed on with DaySpring Records.
 The next year they released One Heart At A Time, The Best of NewSong, which featured 12 hits from their previous albums.
 In 1993, they joined up with the Benson Music Group and released All Around The World, which brought four No. 1 hits.
 In 1993, lead vocalist Eddie Middleton left to pursue a solo career, and Bobby Apon left to spend more time with his family.

 In 1994, songwriter Leonard Ahlstrom, soloist Charles Billingsley, musician Scotty Wilbanks, and the lead vocalist from the contemporary Christian band Truth, Russ Lee, joined NewSong.
 That year NewSong released People Get Ready which brought four No. 1 hits, and featured a re-recorded version of "Arise My Love", which was first recorded by the original group in 1987.

 In 1996, Billingsley left to pursue a solo career.
 In 1997, NewSong released Love Revolution.
 It featured four No. 1 hits, including "Miracles," which stayed at No.1 on the CCM Adult Contemporary chart for four consecutive weeks.

 In May 1999, Apon died.
 He was recognized on the album Arise, My Love, The Very Best of NewSong.
 This featured 12 of their previous No. 1 hits.
 It also included two new songs which became No. 1 hits, "Can't Keep A Good Man Down", and "Jesus To The World (Roaring Lambs)", which was inspired by Christian speaker and author Bob Briner, who died later that year.
 They also had a third new song, "Like Minded, Like Hearted", which NewSong recorded with Out of Eden of Gotee Records.

-Lee and Wilbanks left NewSong in 2000.
+Lee left NewSong in 2000.
+In November, Wilbanks left as well to join the group Third Day, and to produce bands.
 They were replaced by soloist Michael O'Brien, Steve Reischl, and former Truth member, Matt Butler.
 Songwriter and electric guitarist Leonard Ahlstrom also left later to help a friend manage a recording label in Florida.

 Leading up to 2000, NewSong caught the attention of radio personality, DC Daniel (then, of "Steve & DC") and began collaborating on production ideas for future projects.
 The partnership led to releasing the album Sheltering Tree, in late 2000.